Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Coordinatization and a construction of a black box field

 \subsection{The spinor basis}

-A construction from Section~\ref{sec:sym4} yields a subgroup $\HH \simeq \Sym_4$ and all its $24$ elements as concrete strings in $\XX$, and we shall need to introduce special notation for most of these elements, they will play the central role in later calculations.
-The symbol $\HH$ is chosen to emphasize that the group $\HH \simeq \Sym_4$ controls the quaternionic structure on $\lie$ as well as cross-ratio and harmonic conjugation on $\Pp$.
+A construction from Section~\ref{sec:sym4} yields a black box subgroup $\HH$ encrypting $\Sym_4$ and we shall need to introduce special notation for some of its elements as they will play the central role in later calculations.